 There are several different levels of neonatal care:2

 - Level I: Hospitals have nurseries for newborns who are born with no medical issues.
-Neonatal nurses working in these units are by definition not NICU nurses.
+Neonatal nurse practitioners working in these units are by definition not NICU nurses.

 - Level II: NICU units care for newborns who need additional support, whether due to premature birth, infection, or other medical issues.